-#2 Teachers Implement Common Core
+#2 Teachers Implement California Standards

-Under California's Common Core learning standards, individual teachers will decide how to teach in their classrooms.
+Under Common Core learning standards, individual teachers will decide how to teach in their classrooms.
 Instead of delivering scripted lesson plans and worksheets, teachers are expected to engage their students in discussion and learn how a student is thinking about the problems that are being presented.
-This means teachers and students spend a lot of time listening, quoting back to each other and asking, "Why?"
+This means teachers and students spend a lot of time listening, quoting what they've heard back to each other and asking, "Why?"